listato/Logarithmic-Quantization-of-Parameters-in-Neural-Networks/README.md

 You can find the [slides](https://github.com/CJYLab/CJYLab.github.io/blob/master/files/IAIT2018.pdf) I used on IAIT2018 conference.

-You may also download the paper for more details: [DLQ_Paper](https://dl.acm.org/citation.cfm?doid=3291280.3291800).
+You may also want to download the paper for more details: [DLQ_Paper](https://dl.acm.org/citation.cfm?doid=3291280.3291800).

 ## Intro